 Ramadan is the month of Giving and Learning.
 Make sure you maximize the benefits of the month by giving in whatever ways you can.
 Identify areas where you wish to increase your spiritual and religious learning and spend your time wisely.

-Hope these tips help!
+Hope these tips for getting ready for Ramadan help you!
 How do you make the most of the month of Ramadan?